slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Presence rids us of the need for parenting «strategies», many of which are more manipulative than nurturing."
 -- Julie Louisson*

-> *"Be nice to your children because they are going to choose your nursing home." (...)
-"Children totally accept — and crave — family rules. «In our family we have a rule for X» is the only excuse a parent needs for setting a family policy.
-In fact, «I have a rule for X» is the only excuse you need for your own personal policies." (...)
-"To keep young kids behaving on a car road trip, have a bag of their favorite candy and throw a piece out the window each time they misbehave."
--- Kevin Kelly*

-> *"My advice is my autobiography not slogans.
-People relate better like that."
--- James Altucher*

-> *"If raising children was less rewarding than not doing it, the human race would have gone extinct." (...)
-"Either have children or become a saint, because eventually, you have to find something you love more than you love yourself."
--- Naval Ravikant*

 However some people are not ready to accept your vision.
 And «givers» attract «takers»: remember that you don’t owe them anything.